klaxalk/epigen/README.md

 # EPIGEN_ADD_BLOCK_EXAMPLE }
 ```

-When the block has been modified by Epige, it is market as **ACTIVE**:
+When the block has been modified by Epigen, it is market as **ACTIVE**:
 ```bash
 this one-liner will become uncommented # EPIGEN_ADD_LINE_EXAMPLE ACTIVE